Gemini Israel V

 Series B in 2009

-Axxana Inc. specializes in disaster recovery solutions tailored for enterprises and cloud service providers, focusing on achieving zero data loss over any distance.
-Founded in 2005 and headquartered in Tel-Aviv, Israel, with an additional office in Newton, Massachusetts, the company offers innovative products such as the Phoenix System for Oracle and Exadata, which allows for data recovery across diverse distances and communication channels.
-Additionally, Axxana's Phoenix System RP enhances the performance of RecoverPoint's asynchronous replication, providing synchronous data protection without data loss.
-The company's approach integrates expertise from aviation's Flight Data Recorder technology, addressing critical challenges in data protection, including data loss, distance between data centers, and associated costs.
-Axxana's offerings are designed for deployment in production data centers globally, marking a significant advancement in the field of disaster recovery and enterprise data recording.
+Axxana Inc. is a provider of disaster recovery solutions tailored for enterprises and cloud service providers, with a focus on ensuring zero data loss during recovery.
+Founded in 2005 and headquartered in Tel-Aviv, Israel, with an additional office in Newton, Massachusetts, Axxana offers innovative products such as the Phoenix System, which is specifically designed for Oracle and Exadata environments.
+This system facilitates data recovery across various distances and communication lines.
+Additionally, Axxana's Phoenix System RP enhances the performance of asynchronous replication by delivering synchronous data protection, allowing for effective data recovery without transaction loss.
+The company employs advanced technologies, drawing on expertise from aviation's Flight Data Recorder systems, to tackle contemporary data protection challenges, positioning itself as a leader in the emerging field of Enterprise Data Recording.

 Metrolight